nats-io/nats-site/content/blog/new-per-subject-discard-policy.md

 Now this finally brings us to the part where I describe the feature itself 🎉

-As the title of this blog implies, what this new feature of JS enables is the ability to have exactly-once publication through deduplication by BYOID over the entire stream, regardless of time between fault and restart, of client disconnections, or of the client or server processes getting restarted.
+As the title of this blog implies, what this new feature of JetStream enables is the ability to have exactly-once publication through deduplication by BYOID over the entire stream, regardless of time between fault and restart, of client disconnections, or of the client or server processes getting restarted.

 So, how do you actually use this new feature, and how does it work?
-Bear with me again as I first go through some pre-requisite knowledge about stream limits and discard policies.
+Bear with me again as I first go through some prerequisite knowledge about stream limits and discard policies.

 ### Stream limits

-JetStream allows you to set basic limits for a stream: the maximum number of messages in the stream, the maximum number of bytes, and you can specify the max amount of time you want the stream to keep messages for (i.e. a TTL).
+JetStream allows you to set basic limits for a stream: the maximum number of messages in the stream, the maximum number of bytes, and you can specify the max amount of time you want the stream to keep messages (i.e. a TTL).
 On the other hand, Kafka and other distributed log systems allow you to adjust when log compaction kicks in to prune the tail end of the stream data.

 ### Discard policies